 The Pacific ocean’s vast horizon hides some of the most beautiful tropical jewels in the world,

 and New Caledonia is one of its crowning examples.
 Its urban areas combine French charm with Melanesian culture.
 Its sunny streets are set against the vibrant natural backdrops that are a real feast for your eyes.
 If you ever felt a yearning to set sails for shores unknown, here’s what discovering paradise in New Caledonia means.
-And Lonely Planet offers a spectacular guide to New Caledonia and Vanuatu should you decide to explore further afield!
+And Lonely Planet offers a spectacular guide to Caledonian Travel and Vanuatu should you decide to explore further afield!

 Take a Tour of Noumea, New Caledonia